uhaeusler/tutorial_invDesign_DLA/README.md

 This repository comes along with a [Jupyter](https://jupyter.org/) notebook (`.ipynb` file format).
 You can open, edit and run this file with the program Jupyter Notebook, which you will already have installed if you choose Anaconda.
 Jupyter Notebook and its follow-up program JupyterLab are web-based user interfaces that run from your local computing environment.
 You may open them by running the command `jupyter notebook` or `jupyter lab` in your Anaconda Prompt or cmd.
 Redirect to the appropriate folder and open the file.
 In order to run the notebook cell-by-cell, you may use "Shift+Enter".

 A Jupyter notebook consists of cells, which allows you to include not only code, but also text and plots.
 This comes in handy when you want to present your code.
-For pure programming, you may prefer a traditional IDE, such as Spyder, where you run the code top-to-bottom.
+For pure programming, you may prefer a traditional IDE, such as [Spyder](https://www.spyder-ide.org/), where you run the code top-to-bottom.

 ## Working with Spyder

+[Spyder](https://www.spyder-ide.org/) is an integrated development environment that comprises a text editor, a console, variable explorer and a debugger.
+Simply open Spyder, select a Python file (`.py` file format) and run the script by pressing the green play buttom or F5.

 ## Further reading